Estela de Carlotto: Biography

 Enriqueta Estela Barnes was born on 22 October 1930, in Buenos Aires, to a family of English descent.
 She married Guido Carlotto, an industrial labourer of Italian descent, with whom she had four children.
 She was an elementary school teacher.

-In the 1970s, when the self-appointed civil-military dictatorship National Reorganization Process ruled the country (1976-1983), three of her children were involved in politics: Laura Estela, a student of History at the National University of La Plata, militated in the Peronism, Claudia belonged to the Peronist University Youth and Guido Miguel integrated the student center of his high school.
+In the 1970s, when the self-appointed civil-military dictatorship National Reorganization Process ruled the country (1976-1983), three of her children were involved in politics: Laura Estela, a student of history at the National University of La Plata, was a Peronist militant, Claudia belonged to the Peronist University Youth and Guido Miguel integrated the student center of his high school.
 On 5 August 1977, the armed forces kidnapped and tortured her husband, who was freed after payment of 40 million pesos (equivalent to 30,000 dollars at that time).

 In late November 1977, Laura, who was three months pregnant, was kidnapped and taken to clandestine detention center La Cacha in La Plata, until the end of August 1978.
 Shortly before the childbirth, she was taken to an unspecified location—there are disputes on which place—and gave birth on 26 June 1978.
 Some testimonies collected determined that the place could have been the Military Hospital in Buenos Aires.
 But from the restoration of the true identity of her child, there are strong suspicions that the baby could have been born in the vicinity of La Cacha or in a hospital in the province of Buenos Aires.

 Carlotto made arrangements for her daughter's freedom, and came to meet with the general Reynaldo Bignone, who told her that Laura would not stay alive.

 In April 1978, a companion of her daughter in captivity who had been freed, informed her that Laura was still alive and pregnant.

 Carlotto and her family always called the baby Guido, because that was the name his mother wanted for him.

 In April 1978, Carlotto began to participate in the activities of Grandmothers of the Plaza de Mayo.

 On 25 August of that year, she was summoned by the military and was handed the dead body of her daughter, who was buried in La Plata two days later.
 It was one of the few cases where a missing body was returned to a family.
 Carlotto retired on 30 August.